pyTooling/pyTooling/doc/Packaging.rst

 * Version number (``__version__``)
 * Keywords (``__keywords__``)

-The function returns an instance of :py:class:`~pyTooling.Packaging.VersionInformation`, which offers the gathered information as properties.
+The function returns an instance of :class:`~pyTooling.Packaging.VersionInformation`, which offers the gathered information as properties.

 .. admonition:: ``__init__.py``